Trailer Terminal Tractor Market

 Below 50 Tons - By Tonnage

-Numerous environmental regulations together with fleet innovations motivate manufacturers to create hybrid or electrical versions of their model which make suitable choices for both short-distance distribution and port-side freight operations.
+Numerous environmental regulations together with fleet innovations motivate manufacturers to create hybrid or electrical versions of their model, which make suitable choices for both short-distance distribution and port-side freight operations.

 Multi-axle - By Number of Axles

-Multi-axle trailer terminal tractions are designed for mass towing and a greater stability with heavy loads.
-Various configurations are common in industrial zones, intermodal yards, and container terminals where larger trailers or multi-trailer units are commonly transported.
+Multi-axle trailer terminal tractions are designed for mass towing and greater stability with heavy loads.
+Various configurations are common in industrial zones, intermodal yards, and container terminals, where larger trailers or multi-trailer units are commonly transported.
 More axles spread the weight out, meaning roads are worn less and the vehicle is more functional.

 Port - By End Users